-Also, student grades will be available online on the Skyward website.
-Go to www.hcss.org and click on the Skyward link.
+Also, student grades are available online on Skyward.
+Go to mcewenhighschool.org and click on the Skyward link.
 Students and parents may view these grades 24 hours a day from anywhere with internet access.
 At the beginning of each school year, students and parents will receive Skyward User Names and Passwords.
-If you misplace your Skyward login info, see someone in the Counseling Office.
+If you misplace your Skyward login info, contact the Counseling Office.
 Some teachers will post grades almost every day, while other teachers may post grades less often.
 The frequency of grades posted often depends on the course.
 For example, many of the Honors/Advanced courses may be more project-based or research paper-based, and the teacher may rarely have new grades to post since the majority of the students' grades are based one or two items.

-The accepted grading system is as follows: A 93-100
+The accepted grading system is as follows: A 90-100

-B 85-92
+B 80-89

-F 0-70
+F 0-59

-2.30 GRADE PROMOTION/RETENTION
+2.28 GRADE PROMOTION/RETENTION (Grades 9-12)